 For outdoor purposes, it’s usually better to buy a low gain antenna for the best coverage.
 They have more of a round-shaped signal pattern, which will radiate the WiFi signal closer to the ground.
 A high gain antenna might stretch the signal out too far, causing the signal to be better further away and weaker within your backyard.

 If the goal is to extend the signal even further, like to a field, use a directional antenna, and point it in that direction.

 To bridge your internet connection with another building, two directional antennas are needed.
 The distance between the buildings will dictate which directional antennas you should use.
 For example, if the buildings are about a mile away from each other, a Yagi or panel antenna will work just fine, but if the buildings are much further apart, a grid antenna would be the best choice.
 For buildings 6 to 12 miles away you can use a strong panel antenna such as the Tenda 5GHZ 16dBi 11ac Outdoor CPE or the Tenda 5GHz 23dBi 11ac Outdoor CPE respectively.

 Ideally, the antennas should be mounted on the roof of each building.
 During the installation process, it’s critical to point the antennas at each other and make sure they are aligned.
 Additionally, there must not be any obstructions between the two antennas, it’s important to have a clear line of sight.

 Long-Range Point to Multipoint WiFi Networks

 Point to multipoint networks wirelessly connect multiple buildings to a central location.
-To create such a network, you would need numerous directional antennas and one omnidirectional antenna.
+To create such a network, you would need many directional antennas and one omnidirectional antenna.

 Receive Better Long-Range WiFi